cheerful/freckle-apidocs/content/v2/inbox_entries.md

  <p>This is just a sneak peek into how this resource might work.
 Attempting to call any actions will return a 404 error.</p>
 </div>

+Inbox Entries are pending entries that are placed on the authenticated user's dashboard, so that they can be manually reviewed before they are logged.
+You can learn more about [Entries vs. Inbox Entries here](/entries_vs_inbox_entries/)

 * TOC
 {:toc}